Komal97/Tic-Tac-Toe/README.md

 # TicTacToe-JS
-A 2 player Tic-Tac-Toe game using javascript
+A classic 2 player Tic-Tac-Toe game using javascript